 - elimination of Vietnam’s tariffs on butanes, propane and liquefied natural gas within 7 years of entry into force; and

-- elimination of Vietnam's 20 per cent tariff on refined petroleum.
-Australian petroleum exports to Vietnam were $14 million in 2016-17.
+- elimination of Vietnam’s 20 per cent tariff on refined petroleum.
+Australian refined petroleum exports to Vietnam were $9 million in 2017.

 New exploration, extraction and production opportunities

 Mining and energy exploration efforts are centred on the Asia-Pacific region.
-The four North and South American members of the TPP-11 (Canada, Chile, Mexico and Peru) accounted for an estimated 32 per cent of worldwide exploration budgets in 2016 and Australia a further 13 per cent.1
+The four North and South American members of the TPP-11 (Canada, Chile, Mexico and Peru) accounted for an estimated 35 per cent of worldwide exploration budgets in 2017 and Australia a further 14 per cent.

 TPP-11 countries, many for the first time, have committed to lock in current access and recent landmark reforms, as well as guaranteeing that future reforms of their investment regimes for mining and energy reserves will automatically flow through to other TPP-11 countries.
 Key outcomes for Australian miners and oil and gas companies include:

 - Vietnam opening its mining investment regime, providing Australian investors with new opportunities and greater transparency regarding the investment screening process for prospective investments;

 - Mexico allowing foreign companies, for the first time, to participate in Mexico’s energy sector;

 - Canada allowing Australian investors to apply for an exemption from the 49 per cent foreign equity limit on foreign ownership of uranium mines, without first seeking a Canadian partner;